Updated: Sep 11

-When you see me cooking, I always talk a bout Himalayan salt.
-You also might recognise it from my 1:1 coaching.
-The pink salt has something magic.
+My clients know that I always talk about Himalayan salt.
+The pink salt just has something magical.
 And although in my perception food is at least as much about magic as it is about science, it's good to do some fact checks, so now and then.
 So, what's the truth about Himalayan salt?

 Although salt is usually being depicted as something bad, it plays an important role in several biological functions, like fluid balance, nerve and muscle functioning (something you notice when having muscle cramps).
-Also, a decreased sleep quality has been associated with low-salt diets and suggests that an adequate salt intake may be necessary for quality sleep.
+Also, a decreased sleep quality has been associated with low-salt diets and suggests that an adequate salt intake may be necessary for a good night rest.
 But yes: too much salt can lead to high blood pressure and heart disease.

-Proposed positive health benefits based on the dietary intake of Himalayan salt are: improvement of respiratory diseases, balancing body pH, reducing signs of aging, improving sleep quality, regulating blood sugar and increasing libido
+Proposed positive health benefits based on the dietary intake of Himalayan salt are: improvement of respiratory diseases, balancing body pH, reducing signs of ageing, improving sleep quality, regulating blood sugar and increasing libido

-Himalayan salt is a rough, less refined pink-colored hand-extracted salt from the Khewra Mines, located near the Himalayas in Pakistan.
+Himalayan salt is a rough, less refined pink-coloured hand-extracted salt from the Khewra Mines, located near the Himalayas in Pakistan.
 The salt is minimally processed and naturally harvested, which allows pink Himalayan salt to contain up to 84 different minerals and trace elements.
-These variety in minerals, iron in special, give the characteristic pink color.
+These variety in minerals, iron in particular, give it its characteristic pink color.
 It may be clear that Himalayan salt, with about 28% sodium contains a wider variety of minerals than ‘normal’ refined table salt, for which the major constituent is sodium (38%) or even sea salt (33%).
 Current dietary guidelines recommend a maximum of 2,3 mg of sodium per day, which equals one teaspoon of refined salt (6 grams).
-It's not hard to see that this guideline allows using more than one third of the Himalayan pink.
+It's not hard to see that this guideline allows using more of the Himalayan pink.

 Usage of Himalayan salt